 - Stormwater quantity and quality control measures should be provided that are substantially more extensive than minimum requirements, with the goal of reducing the total runoff volume and/or significantly delaying its entry into the stream system.
 The emphasis should be on Low Impact Development (LID) techniques that evapotranspire water, filter water through vegetation and/or soil, return water into the ground, or reuse it. - LID techniques of stormwater management should also be incorporated into new and redesigned streets where allowed and practicable. - At a minimum, the first inch of rainfall should be retained on-site through infiltration, evapotranspiration and/or reuse.
-If, on a given site, the retention on-site of the first inch of rainfall is demonstrated not to be fully achievable, all available measures should be implemented to the extent possible practical in order to support this goal and achieve partial retention of the first inch of rainfall. - At a minimum, stormwater management measures that are sufficient to attain both the stormwater design-quantity control and stormwater design-quality control credits of the
+If, on a given site, the retention on-site of the first inch of rainfall is demonstrated not to be fully achievable, all available measures should be implemented to the extent possible practical in order to support this goal and achieve partial retention of the first inch of rainfall. - At a minimum, stormwater management measures that are sufficient to attain both the stormwater design-quantity control and stormwater design-quality control credits2 of the most current version of the LEED NC or LEED CS rating system (or the equivalent of these credits) should be provided. stormwater management measures that are sufficient to attain the stormwater-related credit(s) of the most current version of the LEED-NC or LEED-CS rating system [or the equivalent of the credit(s)] should be provided.
+If, on a given site, the attainment of the stormwater design LEED credits (or equivalent) is demonstrated not to be fully achievable, all available measures should be implemented to the extent possible practical in support of this goal.

-These credits, as set forth in LEED 2009 for New Construction and Major Renovations, are as follows:
+2 These credits, as set forth in LEED 2009 for New Construction and Major Renovations, are as follows: